tbidne/tbidne.github.io/_posts/2024-02-29-haskell-records.md

 ### Don't get too excited just yet

 While this neatly solves the problem of duplicate names, this does not help with nested updates.
 In fact, `-XOverloadedRecordDot` does not work for updates at all.
-For that, we need another extension, `-XOverloadedRecordUpdate`:
+For that, we need another extension, `-XOverloadedRecordUpdate`, plus some boilerplate.
+Brace yourself:

 ```haskell
 {-# LANGUAGE AllowAmbiguousTypes #-}